AnyBody/anyscript/_posts/2018-11-13-Solving-Optimization-Problems-Using-Python.md

 To elaborate a little on the sections, the first part defines the `run_model` function.
-This function takes in two arguments and assigns them to the saddleheight and saddleposition in the AMS model.
+This function takes in two arguments and assigns them to the _saddleheight_ and _saddleposition_ in the AMS model.
 The function returns the `Pmet` value for each timestep in the model.
 Details and advanced options of this function and it's components can be found in the `AnyPyTools` [documentation](https://anybody-research-group.github.io/anypytools-docs/).
 The second part defines the objective function in question.
-This function takes in a list of design variable arguments and utilizes the `run_model` function, afterwards it integrates the `Pmet` over the whole time series and returns the result.
+This function takes in a list of design variable arguments and utilizes the `run_model` function.
+Afterwards, it integrates the `Pmet` over the whole time series and returns the result.
 Next up, the constraints and bounds are defined.
 For this example only a seat distance constraint is present.
 The bounds for each of the design variables is defined in the `bounds` variable.
 Lastly, the optimization process is